-Magnesium is one of the most important macro-minerals needed for human function.
+Magnesium or (Mg) is one of the most important macro-minerals needed for human function.
 Without it, we’d lose our ability to move, to digest food, and think straight.
-It’s naturally present in many of the foods we should be eating every day, such as nuts, leafy greens, and soy based products.
-Unfortunately, most people aren’t getting enough magnesium in their diets these days because of intensive farming, poor soil quality, and eating too many foods that have been extraneously processed and refined.
-To ensure that you’re getting enough magnesium in your diet, eat whole foods and take a chelated magnesium supplement.
-When you increase the magnesium levels in the body you’ll reap the benefits of this important mineral.
+It’s naturally present in many of the foods we should be eating every day, such as nuts, leafy greens, and soy-based products.
+Unfortunately, most people aren’t getting enough of this mineral in their diets these days because of intensive farming, poor soil quality, and eating too many foods that have been extraneously processed and refined.
+To ensure that you’re getting enough Mg in your diet, eat whole foods and take a chelated Mg supplement.
+When you increase the mineral levels in the body you’ll reap the benefits of this important substance.

 #1: High Magnesium Intake is Good for Your Heart